cnaak/InformalDAX.jl/README.md

 # InformalDAX

-An unofficial Julia module for processing cryptocurrency exchange statements from NovaDAX.
+An personal-use, unofficial Julia module for processing "Assets change statement.csv" files from NovaDAX.

 The author has no affiliation, employment, or representative agreement with the aforementioned exchange.

 ## Description